 | Total | ~40 | ~18 months | One operator, one week, one prompt + iteration |

-They are not saying the 40 people are now out of work.
-They are not saying their labor was wasted.
-They are saying that the coordination cost of building a system like this in a traditional enterprise context — the requirements gathering, the architectural decisions, the vendor selection, the integration work, the UI development, the QA cycle, the deployment work, the change management — aggregates to a team-of-40, 18-months-of-calendar-time shape.
+It does not mean those 40 people are out of work or that their labor was wasted.
+It means that the coordination cost of building a system like this the traditional way — the requirements gathering, the architectural decisions, the vendor selection, the integration work, the UI development, the QA cycle, the deployment work, the change management — aggregates to a team-of-40, 18-months-of-calendar-time shape.
 And that coordination cost is what Taskade Genesis compresses.

 The individual skills inside those 40 people — the engineering judgment, the operational experience, the design instincts — are still what make a good build good.
-But they are now expressed through one person, over one week, because the tooling carries the coordination load that previously required a team.
+But they can now be expressed through one person, over one week, because the tooling carries the coordination load that previously required a team.

 This is the single most important thing execution-layer tooling does.
 It is not about replacing people.
 It is about collapsing the coordination tax that accumulates every time a project crosses a team boundary, a tooling boundary, or an organizational boundary.
 Taskade Genesis is one runtime, one workspace, one person.
 The coordination tax approaches zero.